 If you’re up for an extra challenge you can even try cooling off your shower at the end.
 Colder showers can perk you up and can also give your hot water tank a much-needed break.

 On-demand water heaters are also a great energy-saving solution if you’re looking to upgrade your appliances.
-These use electricity to heat the water as you’re using it instead of having to heat a huge amount and keep it stored for you as a hot water tank does.
+These use electricity to heat the water as you’re using it instead of having to heat a huge amount as a hot water tank does.
 These use less energy and also save you a lot of space.

 3.)
 Wash your clothes in cold water.

 How do you conserve energy while doing your never-ending piles of laundry?
 Set it to cold!